Rocket Science

 Here's how it works—at liftoff the rocket’s powerful main engine starts and produces thrust.
 Thrust accelerates the rocket, with its payload, away from the launch pad.
 A typical rocket produces more than a million pounds of thrust that allows it to carry more than 6,000 pounds at speeds topping 22,000 miles per hour.
 This is equivalent to the power generated by 13 Hoover Dams, carrying the weight of eight horses, and traveling at speeds 15 times faster than a speeding bullet!

-After leaving Earth's atmosphere, the launch vehicle delivers its payload to the desired orbit or on its desired trajectory.
-Once properly placed, the payload can begin to do the work that makes all of our lives easier, more fun, and helps us to learn more about our planet, our solar system, and our universe.
+After leaving Earth's atmosphere, the rocket delivers its payload to the desired orbit, its desired trajectory or starts astronauts on their mission to the International Space Station.
+Once in the desired orbit, the spacecraft or payload can begin to do the work that makes all our lives easier and helps us to learn more about our planet, our solar system, and our universe.

 Click here for additional challenge details and resources